 As a financial advisor, you regularly help your clients build responsible plans for their retirement or for transitioning away from their business, even if they feel that it's too early to start thinking about retirement.

 Yet when it comes to succession planning for financial advisors, shockingly few devote an equivalent amount of time and care to their own futures.
 In fact, according to the Financial Planning Association, nearly three-quarters of financial advisors lack a formal succession plan.

 Building a succession plan is a lot like planting a tree—the best time to do it was years ago, and the second-best time is now.
-The first step towards planting that seed is to understand the benefits of succession planning and the key factors that contribute to success.
+The first step toward planting that seed is to understand the benefits of succession planning and the key factors that contribute to success.

-After deciding to build out their succession plan, the first step for financial advisors is to determine what their general approach will be.
+After deciding to build out their succession plan, the first step for financial advisors is to determine what the general approach will be.
 This means choosing between an external sale or an internal transition.

 Some financial advisors may be of the opinion that they’ll simply make an external sale when it comes time to transition into retirement.
 This approach is faster, requires less planning, and may be the right move for some.
 However, an external sale does come with some drawbacks:

 You’ll typically have to work with the buyer to determine the nature and pace of the sale.
 If you’re interested in a flexible, gradual transition, then an external sale may not be appropriate.

 Your clients and employees won’t be familiar with the new buyer and their business model.
 They may wonder whether the reasons why they’ve decided to collaborate with you still apply under the new ownership.

 Often, an external sale will net you a portion of your business’s value on closing, with an earnout in the form of a percentage of the practice’s yearly revenue.
 Because you don’t get to choose who manages your practice after you leave, your successor may be less effective at running the business than you would have hoped for.